♦ Planting your hydrangeas in early spring or in the fall is ideal.

 → Everlasting Series & Endless Summer Series

-Want more blooms for the summer time?
-Here are few tips :
+Want more blooms for the summertime?
+Here are a few tips :

 ♦ Stop fertilizing in late summer to acclimate the plant for the winter.
 Fertilizing encourages additional growth instead of allowing the plant to naturally go dormant.